matomo-org/developer-documentation/docs/4.x/tests-github.md

 Each script is trigger by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)

+## Actions should always be pinned to a full length commit SHA

+One of the biggest concerns around GitHub Actions is the dependence on actions that were not authored by a trusted source.
+There was not an official Docker build and publish action for a long time, which meant that we had to trust a third party with our DockerHub username and password.

+More details can be found [Here](https://michaelheap.com/ensure-github-actions-pinned-sha/)

 ## Create a new CI script

 To create a new CI script please read [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)

 We recommend forking the Matomo project first and running actions on your own pipeline first.
 Also, please check the following list before getting started:

 - Marketplace: To use a marketplace action/container, please always choose the official service or container.
 - Security Check: Make sure you read [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions)
 - Permission: we recommend using read permissions for the CI unless you want to update the code after CI runs, for more details [Assigning permissions to jobs](https://docs.github.com/en/enterprise-cloud@latest/actions/using-jobs/assigning-permissions-to-jobs)